Pennine 39 Saturday 11th July 2020

 9:00am at Bowlees Visitor Centre.
 We’ll be running the free bus from Alston YHA at 7:45am to arrive at Bowlees for 8:30am.
 This is a change to previous year’s start, so we have a little more time at the start.

 Maps / Navigation

 The route is on reasonably good trail at all times.
 The route from Dufton and over Crossfell is high and remote and can be difficult to navigate in poor visibility.
-Runners are recommended to carry the Harvey’s Pennine Way Central map and are expected to stay on the main Pennine way, which is obvious on the map, if not the ground it parts!
+Runners are recommended to carry the Harvey’s Pennine Way North map and are expected to stay on the main Pennine way, which is obvious on the map, if not the ground it parts!
 Note there are two variations in / out of Dufton and you must visit the Checkpoint in Dufton.

 All participants must be equipped for poor weather on remote trails in wild high terrain.
 The following should be your normal mountain trail running kit list:

 Hat and gloves suitably for the weather forecast*